 Cactuses turn brown for several reasons, including underwatering.
 Underwatered cacti become husk-like and dry, while overwatered cacti become soft and mushy.

-Cacti change color for a number of reasons, not all of which are bad.
-However, if you notice the color of your cactus changing, pay careful attention to how it continues to change over the next few weeks and make sure you are providing it with the proper care.
+However, if you notice the color of your cactus changing, pay careful attention to how it continues to change over the next few weeks and ensure you are providing it with the proper care.

 Corking usually begins from the bottom of the cactus and works its way up.
-Do not worry if you see signs of corking, it is a natural process of aging.
+Do not worry if you see signs of corking.
+It is a natural process of aging.

 Some cacti will turn a reddish color when they are stressed.
 They will recover their natural color when the environmental conditions causing them stress are reversed.